-James T. C. Murray was born on the 25th of July 1873 in Edinburgh, Midlothian, Scotland.
+James Thomas Crockatt Murray was born on the 25th of July 1873 in Edinburgh, Scotland.

-At the time of the 1891 Scottish Census, the 17 years old James and his family lived at Inshes House, Inverness, Scotland: a country house, a plain three storey ‘mansion’.
+At the time of the 1891 Scottish Census, 17 year old James and his family lived at Inshes House, Inverness, Scotland: a country house, a plain three storey ‘mansion’.

 James Thomas Crockatt Murray was the part of the 1st Battalion The Black Watch (Royal Highlanders).

 In October 1914 Major James Thomas Crockatt Murray was mentioned in dispatches.
-(19 Oct 1914 the Dundee Evening Telegraph, Scotland)
+(19th Oct 1914 Dundee Evening Telegraph, Scotland)

 Major Murray died of wounds in France on the 16th of February 1915.
 He was 42 years old.

-Major Murray is buried at Lillers Communal Cemetery Extension in France.
-His grave reference is C.2.
-Lillers was used for billets and headquarters offices from August 1914.
+Major Murray is buried at Lillers Communal Cemetery Extension in France, grave reference C.2.
+Lillers was used for billet and headquarter offices from August 1914.

-The King awarded Major Murray a Distinguished Service Order (D.S.O.) medal given to officers for their meritorious or distinguished service during the WW1.
-(25 Mar 1915 the Dundee Courier, Scotland)
+The King awarded Major Murray a Distinguished Service Order (D.S.O.).
+The medal given to officers for distinguished service during the WW1.
+(25th Mar 1915 Dundee Courier, Scotland)